sheryew/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3b.
-User provides a wrong month (Either negative or more than 12).
+User provides a invalid month (Either negative or more than 12).

     * 3b1.
 HR Insight shows an error message.